 MINNESOTA IRON RANGERS JR. A HOCKEY CLUB

-Iron Rangers’ Olschewske commits to NCAA D-III program
+Iron Rangers’ Carignan commits to NCAA D-III Marian

-HOYT LAKES, Minn. – The Minnesota Iron Rangers of the Superior International Junior Hockey League have announced that defenceman Isaiah Olschewske has committed to attend school at Bryn Athyn College in Pennsylvania and play for the Lions’ newly-minted NCAA Division III program.
+HOYT LAKES, Minn. – The Minnesota Iron Rangers of the Superior International Junior Hockey League has announced that goaltender Kyle Carignan has committed to attend school and play for NCAA D-III Marian University in the fall.

 Carignan, who turns 20 in two weeks, hails from Oregon, Wis., and is coming off a 2015-16 season in the SIJHL where he made 23 appearances in goal for Minnesota posting a 9-12-0-0 overall record.